 Translations are sworn by the certified translator via a written declaration stating that the translation has been made by a qualified translator and that it is accurate to the best of his/her knowledge.

-In order to certify the translation I need to see either the original or an extremely legible and complete scanned copy of the document.
+In order to certify the translation I need to see an extremely legible and complete scanned copy of the document.
 All stamps, seals, and handwritten items must be visible and legible because I translate everything that appears in the document.
 If there are any parts that are illegible or scored out, I will state that in the translated document.

-In some cases the certified translation must still be signed at the Court of First Instance, depending on the purpose of the translation and in what country it will be used.
+In some cases, the certified translation must be accompanied by an Apostille, digitally signed by the FPS Foreign Affairs in Brussels, depending on the purpose of the certified translation and the country where it will be used.

 This requirement may vary depending on the requirements of the body, which is why you should inform yourself of the type of translation required on each occasion.